anna-kudrow/anna-kudrow/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [anka-kudrow@mail.ru](mailto:anka-kudrow@mail.ru)
 * 🧠  I'm learning JS
-* ⚡  I'm addicted to kitesurfing and snowboarding.
+* ⚡  I'm addicted to kitesurfing and snowboarding
-* 🗣 I speak Russian, English and a bit Turkish.
+* 🗣 I speak Russian, English and a bit Turkish

 ### Skills